Life-Size: Plot

 Casey Stuart (Lohan) is a tomboyish girl who is the quarterback of her school's 7th-grade football team.
 Since her mother died two years ago, she has been avoiding her old friends and arguing with a boy on her team.
-Wanting to bring her mother back to life, Casey finds a book called "The Book of Awakenings" at a local bookstore.
+Casey finds a book called "The Book of Awakenings" at Past Pages Bookstore, a local bookstore.
 The book contains a section on resurrecting the dead, and a successful resurrection will become permanent unless it’s undone before sunset on the fourth day after it begins.
 However, since the book was expensive, she left all the money she had on the shelf in a glass compartment, which is where the book was.

-Following the book's instructions, Casey collects artifacts from her mother's life, including locks of her hair in her hairbrush.
-However, the resurrection is unwittingly sabotaged when Drew McDonald, a woman who works with and is romantically interested in Casey's widowed father, Ben, gives Casey a mall shopping Eve doll for her birthday.
-Eve is a plastic doll in the form of a young pretty woman, manufactured by Marathon Toys.
-She has many accessories, including outfits appropriate to taxing careers such as law enforcement, medicine and outer space, and lives in Sunnyvale, "in the middle of America".
+Wanting to bring her mother back to life, following the book's instructions, Casey collects artifacts from her mother's life, including locks of her hair in her hairbrush.
+However, the resurrection is unwittingly sabotaged when Drew McDonald, a woman who works with and is romantically interested in Casey's widowed father, Ben, gives Casey Eve, a plastic fashion doll in the form of a young pretty woman, manufactured by Marathon Toys.
+It has many accessories, including outfits appropriate to taxing careers such as law enforcement, medicine and outer space, and lives in Sunnyvale, "in the middle of America".

-As Casey is preparing to resurrect her mother, Drew stops by to give her the doll for her birthday and uses the hairbrush to brush the doll's hair.
-With strands from Casey's Eve doll remaining on the brush as Casey utters the incantation, the magic acts on the doll rather than Casey's mother, and Casey wakes up the next morning to find Eve in bed with her in a real form.
-Casey is upset by this, but Eve (Banks) is excited about being a real woman.
+As Casey is preparing to resurrect her mother, Drew stops by to give her a mall shopping Eve doll for her birthday and uses the hairbrush to brush the doll's hair.
+With strands from Casey's Eve doll remaining on the brush as Casey utters the incantation, the magic acts on her doll rather than her mother, and Casey wakes up the next morning to find Eve (Banks) in bed with her in full-size human form.
+Casey is upset by this, but Eve is excited about being a real woman.